hankbao/libreboot/docs/hcl/gm45_remove_me.md

 -   extract the 8k GBe region and append that to the end of the 4k descriptor
 -   output the 12k concatenated chunk
--   Then it can be dd\'d into the first 12K part of a coreboot image.
+-   Then it can be dd'd into the first 12K part of a coreboot image.
 -   the GBe region always starts 0x20A000 bytes from the end of the ROM

-This means that libreboot\'s descriptor region will simply define the following regions:
+This means that libreboot's descriptor region will simply define the following regions:

 -   descriptor (4K)